 Token PINs are managed by privacyIDEA as the first of the two factors.
 Each token has its own token PIN.
-The token PIN is hashed with a seed with SHA2-256 and stored in the Token database table.
+The token PIN is hashed with Argon2 (9 rounds) and stored in the Token database table.

 This PIN hashing is performed in lib.crypto:hash.